Eligibility (ss 7, pt 2.11A Social Security Act 1991 (Cth))

 - are in state care;

-- cannot live at home due to extreme family breakdown, serious risk to physical or mental wellbeing due to violence, sexual abuse or other unreasonable circumstances, lack of stable accommodation; and are not receiving continuous support, whether financial or other, from a parent, Someone who is legally responsible for taking care of another person or their property. or the state;
+- cannot live at home due to extreme family breakdown, serious risk to physical or mental wellbeing due to violence, sexual abuse or other unreasonable circumstances, lack of stable accommodation; and are not receiving continuous support, whether financial or other, from a parent, guardian or the state;

 - have a partial capacity to work (Youth Allowance (job seeker) only);